 Ahmed (2021:34) explains that “the harder the experience, the harder it is to express a complaint.”
 This difficulty is compounded when the harm committed is also difficult to explain because the harm is not always obvious but is sometimes stepwise.
 Victim credibility and story credibility have very real impacts on individuals who are involved in conflict.
 Whether not able to adequately tell their side of the story because each incident seemed mundane in isolation, not being sure themselves if the encounters should “count” as harassment because of the workplace culture, or because the victim’s side of the story is obstructed by harassers and bystanders, victims of sexual harassment often have an uphill battle to face if they choose to report, after already having been subjected to the harassment itself.
 This battle after reporting is often because the victim must create a compelling story that others will believe.
 As this chapter illustrated and as Ahmed (2021) claims, reporting harassment can make victims feel like they are “being harassed all over again, becoming subjected to another’s will” (pp. 44-45).
 An additional finding in this chapter revealed that Cuomo used subtle maneuvers of sexual harassment, rather than the blatant, direct harassment that was done at Ford, suggesting that subtlety may be necessary to “get away with” harassment of relatively privileged women.

-The next and final results chapter will bring the narratives of victims, harassers, bystanders and institutions together to illustrate how the narrative contest is never only between the victim and harasser, but also includes other actors.
+The next and final results chapter will bring the narratives of victims, harassers, bystanders, and institutions together to illustrate how the narrative contest is never only between the victim and harasser, but also includes other actors.
 This chapter focuses on transcripts from multiple actors regarding the same complaints of harassment, but also illustrates that the narrative contest can include what goes unsaid.
-I will first examine some examples of common narrative co-constructions, including an example of how others literally helped co-construct an harasser’s counter narrative as he went on the offensive publicly against his harassers, to illustrate the power influence that others can have on a narrative contest.
+I will first examine some examples of common narrative co-constructions, including an example of how others literally helped co-construct a harasser’s counter narrative as he went on the offensive publicly against his harassers, to illustrate the power influence that others can have on a narrative contest.
 The next sections of this chapter are laid out by incident or victim/harasser statements that “go together,” including any bystander statements that were made public about the same incidents, to illuminate the variety narratives by different actors about the same harassment event.
 Finally, I will examine how unsaid things are a vital part of the narrative contest.
 This analysis unpacks how a multitude of voices can alter the narrative of sexual harassment depending on the speaker, the audience, and the platform available, and how these factors can have implications on whose story is ultimately believed.

 Chapter 9.
 Narrative Contest